MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 5. Assign the **Owner** field to any user you already added (optional).

+> [!NOTE]
+> The **Owner** field relocates to accomodate the size of your browser window.
+In a large browser window it appears in the upper-right corner of the page and in a medium-sized window it will be hidden in a dropdown menu in that same corner.
+In a small browser window or on mobile devices it will appear at the top of the **Summary** section.

 6. Select **Save**, but don't close the opportunity.

 7. Open the **Product Line Items** tab.